chef/chef-web-docs/themes/docs-new/layouts/shortcodes/chef_client_run.md

 </tr>
 <tr>
 <td><strong>Synchronize cookbooks</strong></td>
-<td>Chef Infra Client requests all off the <a href="/cookbooks/">cookbook files</a> (including recipes, templates, resources, providers, attributes, and libraries) that it needs for every action identified in the run-list from the Chef Infra Server.
+<td>Chef Infra Client requests all the <a href="/cookbooks/">cookbook files</a> (including recipes, templates, resources, providers, attributes, and libraries) that it needs for every action identified in the run-list from the Chef Infra Server.
 The Chef Infra Server responds to Chef Infra Client with the complete list of files.
 Chef Infra Client compares the list of files to the files that already exist on the node from previous runs, and then downloads a copy of every new or modified file from the Chef Infra Server.</td>
 </tr>
 <tr>
 <td><strong>Reset node attributes</strong></td>
 <td>All attributes in the rebuilt node object are reset.
 All attributes from attribute files, Policyfiles, and Ohai are loaded.
 Attributes that are defined in attribute files are first loaded according to cookbook order.
 For each cookbook, attributes in the <code>default.rb</code> file are loaded first, and then additional attribute files (if present) are loaded in lexical sort order.
 If attribute files are found within any cookbooks that are listed as dependencies in the <code>metadata.rb</code> file, these are loaded as well.
 All attributes in the rebuilt node object are updated with the attribute data according to attribute precedence.
-When all of the attributes are updated, the rebuilt node object is complete.</td>
+When all the attributes are updated, the rebuilt node object is complete.</td>
 </tr>
 <tr>
 <td><strong>Compile the resource collection</strong></td>